-These roles are not representatives of the committee or council, and do not have voting rights, but they are not passive.
-The board operates a visitor scheme to allow BMA members to attend a board meeting as an observer.
-This provides an opportunity to see the Board in action, and is a useful to encourage new members to stand for election to the Board.
+These roles are not representatives of the committee, and do not have voting rights, but they are not passive.
+The BMA operates a visitor scheme to allow members to attend meetings as an observer.
+This provides an opportunity to see the committee in action, and is a useful way to encourage new members to stand for election to the committee.
 Please see the BMA Visitors scheme information, together with the visitor and observer role profiles online.